HexHive/OSTEP-slides/32-filesystem.md

 # The `file` abstraction

 * A file is a linear persistent array of bytes
-    * Operations: read or write
+    * Data operations: read or write
-    * Metaoperations: create, delete, modify permissions/user/...
+    * Metadata operations: create, delete, modify permissions/user/...
 * Directory contains subdirectories
     * List of directories, files, inode mappings